Registration for Quad 2 is now Closed

 Pre -registration for Quad 3 will begin on Tuesday December 7th, 2021 at 9 a.m.
 Please return to this site at that time and click on the portal link that will be posted.

 The prerequisite for this program is ENG3C or higher.
 A challenge assessment is available however preference is given to students with the English Prerequisite.

 Interested candidates may wish to apply to CALC's regular Adult Day School Program to upgrade their English, to learn more Click here

 Returning PSW Students for Quad 2, November 2021

-If you are an employed PSW Student in a Long Term Care facility, and have successfully completed Part 1 and Part 2 of the program at CALC and are employed in Long Term Care facilities in September may continue their work and apply their employment toward their PSW Certification practicum requirements.
+If you are an employed PSW Student in a Long Term Care facility, and have successfully completed Part 1 and Part 2 of the program at CALC and are employed in Long Term Care facilities may continue their work and apply their employment toward their PSW Certification practicum requirements.
 To be considered, students must be registered for Part 3 of the PSW program at CALC.
-Please see "Returning Student for Quad 1, September 2021" above.
+Please see "Returning Student for Quad 2, November 2021" above.
 Candidates must agree to allow their teacher/placement nurse to meet with their employer and to be assessed/evaluated on all of the expectations listed in the "Skills Passbook and Record of Learning" throughout the length of the Quad.
-Candidates applying before May 31st will be contacted in June, candidates applying after May 31st will be contacted September and advised of their start date.
 Space is limited and other conditions may apply.
-Should the program be at capacity in Quad 1, candidates will be registered for Quad 2.

 The Personal Support Worker Program is for students who: